 - Social media posts

 These are just a few of the more common types of evidence that could be used to support your Dallas construction accident claim.
-Your attorney will review all of the evidence gathered with you as we build a compelling case against the liable party.
+Your attorney will review the evidence gathered with you as we build a compelling case against the liable party.

 - Costs of mental health counseling